cprg210/cprg210.github.io/_posts/2020-07-17-day-16-open-workshop.md

     },
     ```
 3. Push your repo to a public GH repository
-4. New -> Creat New App
+4. Heroku: New -> Create New App
 5. Deployment method -> Connect to Github and select your source repository and Connect.
-6. "Heroku dashboard > Select your server App > Settings > Reveal Config Vars"
+6. Heroku: Dashboard > Select your server App > Settings > Reveal Config Vars"
     - add Atlas connection string
 7. Deploy branch
 8. Done!